sahaniindrajit/sahaniindrajit/README.md

 ## 💬 Ask Me About

--   **MERN Stack**: I’m learning and building projects with MongoDB, Express.js, React, and Node.js.
-Feel free to reach out if you have any questions or need guidance on these technologies.
+-   **MERN Stack**: Seasoned Fullstack Developer with a passion for creating impactful and user-centric applications.
+With expertise across frontend and backend development, I specialize in building robust, scalable web apps from concept to deployment.
+I excel in crafting seamless user experiences and ensuring accessibility, with a strong focus on optimizing both performance and security.

 ## 📫 How to Reach Me